ebinnion/Easy-Photo-Album-Latest-Photos/readme.txt

 `Latest_Easy_Photo_Album::output_latest_epa_photos();` will output a basic gallery using the same settings that Easy Photo Album does.

 This plugin is more oriented towards developers who'd like to cut a few hours of work out of their day.
 But, if you're a hacker type and don't know where to get started, find me on [twitter at @ebinnion](http://twitter.com/ebinnion) and I will gladly give you a few pointers.

-For any questions or concerns about using these methods.

 == Installation ==
 Installation is standard, via FTP or via the plugin downloader in WordPress admin.

 You will need to add the method calls to get output though, for which you will need to modify your theme.

-== Screenshots ==

 == Changelog ==